biiswajit/blume/CONTRIBUTING.md

 ## Developing

-The development branch is `main`.
+The development branch is `master`.
 This is the branch that all pull requests should be made against.
-The changes on the `main` branch are tagged into a release periodically.

 ### Prerequisites